mcheechov/metropolis-sampling-hw/README.md

 The purpose of this assignment is to use the Metropolis algorithm to infer model parameters by sampling a _posterior distribution_.
 Let's return to our linear regression problem.

-Using the synthetic $x--y$ data set from [Hogg, Bovy, and Lang (2010)](https://arxiv.org/abs/1008.4686) (in the `data` directory of this repo), assume a **uniform prior** over slope and y-intercept and use the Metropolis algorithm to draw samples from the posterior density function describing our knowledge of the slope and y-intercept given the observed data.
+Using the synthetic $x-y$ data set from [Hogg, Bovy, and Lang (2010)](https://arxiv.org/abs/1008.4686) (in the `data` directory of this repo), assume a **uniform prior** over slope and y-intercept and use the Metropolis algorithm to draw samples from the posterior density function describing our knowledge of the slope and y-intercept given the observed data.

 To do this you will have to extend our 1-D Markov chains from class to 2-D, meaning we have a 2-D parameter space to explore and you will have to decide a method (or methods) to propose moves in those two dimensions.